The Simple Key To Good Writing

 – George Orwell

 Aim to make that first draft 20 per cent shorter.
 Start with all the unnecessary words.
 If it doesn’t contribute to the sentence’s meaning, take it out.

-That will simplify your work and make your meaning clearer to your audience.
-Today that means they won’t be tempted to click away to the next shiny thing on the internet.
+That’s the key to good writing.
+It will simplify your work and make your meaning clearer to your audience.
+Today, that means they won’t be tempted to click away to the next shiny thing on the internet.

 Those adverbs don’t do much – cut ‘em.
 Don’t be “very” innovative when innovative does the job just as well.
 Adverbs are flab on the muscularity of good writing.

 “Substitute ‘damn’ every time you’re inclined to write ‘very;’ your editor will delete it and the writing will be just as it should be.”

 – Mark Twain